carpentries-incubator/geospatial-python/_episodes/10-zonal-statistics.md

 ![Rasterization results](../fig/E10-01-rasterization-results.png)

 We will convert the output to `xarray.DataArray` which will be used further.
-To do this, we will "borrow" the coordinates from `ndvi`, and fill in the rasterization datat:
+To do this, we will "borrow" the coordinates from `ndvi`, and fill in the rasterization data:
 ~~~
 import xarray as xr
 fields_rasterized_xarr = ndvi.copy()